zlzzm/C-to-HTML/README.md

 Be sure to use all functions inside the main(), and use the starter and ender to start and end the project.
 The following themes can be used in starter() ex: starter(dark, title):

-Theme	  Background	Text Color
-dark	  black	      white
+dark:	  black	      white.
-light	  white	      black
+light:	  white	      black.
-matrix	black	      lime
+matrix:	black	      lime.
-rose	  pink	      white
+rose:	  pink	      white.
-hacker	gray	      green
+hacker:	gray	      green.
-aqua	  aqua	      navy
+aqua:	  aqua	      navy.
-sunset	orange	    maroon
+sunset:	orange	    maroon.
-ghost	  white	      gray
+ghost:	  white	      gray.
-royal	  purple	    gold
+royal:	  purple	    gold.
-dev	    black-ish	  cyan
+dev:	    black-ish	  cyan.